TRafi9/Islamic-productivity/extra/kubernetesNotes.md

 -c stands for container
 `kubectl logs -f pod/<pod name> -c <container name that is set in deployment.yaml>`

 ## Debugging

 First see what is running within the pod and see if the descriptors make sense:
 `kubectl describe pods/<pod name>`

 ### Debugging CrashLoopBackOff

+### questions

+what is the command to list namespaces and select one as default one? can only find config related commands online